-The aim of the program is to provide advanced training in the practice of general surgery whether it be private practice or academic medical center.
+The aim of the program is to provide advanced training in the practice of general surgery to those interested in pursuing a community-style general surgery practice in a rural or stand-alone setting or in collaboration with an academic medical center.

 The program is not designed to provide remediation but to provide an environment for the development and maturation of already excellent surgical skills.
-It is expected that graduates will be highly sought after by those recruiting general surgeons in the private and academic practice areas.
+It is expected that graduates will be highly sought after by those recruiting general surgeons for community and rural practices.

-The Mission of the Wake Forest University Department of Surgery Mastery in General Surgery Program is to help associates develop broad based excellence in the practice of general surgery.
-We aim to consistently develop well rounded, skillful, compassionate graduates who are highly sought by community practices, academic medical centers and international surgical organizations.
+The Mission of the Wake Forest School of Medicine Department of Surgery Mastery in General Surgery Program is to help associates develop broad-based excellence in the practice of general surgery.
+We aim to consistently develop well-rounded, compassionate graduates who are highly sought after by community practices.

 Provide a training experience that is tailored to the associates needs based both in the areas in which growth is desired and the associate’s plans for the future with respect to practice settings.
 Associates will have graduated autonomy based on their level of experience and readiness.